xcc3641/SeeWeather/README_EN.md

 [中文版](https://github.com/xcc3641/SeeWeather/blob/master/README.md)丨[English](https://github.com/xcc3641/SeeWeather/blob/master/README_EN.md)

-### Foreword

-SeeWeather is my first relatively mature application,going on-line in the October 2015.And then I answered this question [how to learn Android by oneself](https://www.zhihu.com/question/26417244/answer/70193822) in the ZhiHu platform

-Because my code was poorly written, I decided to refactor the whole project and made a new look to show SeeWeather Version 2.0.

-If you find any problems and suggestion,you can e-mail me or open issues at any time.

-**Attention**

-**If you want to pull the project to run, you should apply for API at [和风天气](http://www.heweather.com/) and add it in Setting.java**

-**If the application crashes, pleace e-mail the log(`/Android/data/com.xiecc.seeWeather/cache/Log`) to me**

-- **open-source project is valuable, hope to give me a star for support**

 ### Brief introduction
 SeeWeather is an following ** Material Design** Weather application.Use	the least Permission to do the best with the least experience.